htwyford/urlbar-weather/README.md

 5. Search for "weather" or "weather in `<LOCATION_NAME>`" in the Urlbar.

 ## Known issues
-- The UrlbarProvider must be set to "restricting" since the UrlbarMuxer does not always surface the weather result.
+- After a weather result has been shown, subsequent results can be the wrong size.